 Accommodation in Kokoszkowy

 Again, I could be wrong here but I didn’t see any hotels or guesthouses in Kokoszkowy itself and Google searches also revealed none!
-However, you can stay like I did in nearby Starogard Gdanski at the Hotel Ren (3.3 kilometres away) or the Noclegi Rekord (3.7 kilometres away).
+However, you can stay like I did in nearby Starogard Gdanski at the excellent Hostel Famil (most recommended – 4 kilometres away), Hotel Ren (3.3 kilometres away) or the Noclegi Rekord (3.7 kilometres away).
 Very cosy and friendly!

-Of those two sleeping options, Hotel Ren is the swankiest and best and also includes a fantastic brewery within its complex – Browar Kociewski.
+Of those sleeping options, Hotel Ren is the swankiest and best and also includes a fantastic brewery within its complex – Browar Kociewski.
 However the Noclegi Rekord is the budget option and includes an amazing museum tribute to Kazimierz Deyna, local hero from the 1970 World Cups and Olympics (where he starred!).
 So it is well worth a visit!
+But choose Hostel Famil – my pick.

 This makes it even better – you either just go there on a day trip (or like me a half day trip was enough) or you can have some local contacts who may let you stay with them a night.
 I have stayed with lots of Polish families down the years and even attended a cool Polish wedding in Pomlewo, so this is another great option.
 You can of course try Couchsurfing, though I am not a huge fan of that.